Lady Elizabeth Montagu: Writing

 She was an acclaimed novelist, and wrote Waiting for Camilla in 1953, The Small Corner in 1955, and This Side of the Truth in 1957.
 In 1966 she published Change, and Other Stories.
 Her novels were all published by Heinemann.
 The English poet Sir John Betjeman called her novel The Small Corner a "clever and subtle novel".
 English critic and book reviewer John Davenport called the novel "strangely compelling... a study of a woman who is self-righteous to the point of mania."
 The writer Graham Greene said Lady Elizabeth "does a very difficult thing, triumphantly" in her writing of This Side of the Truth and that she "writes with cool detachment, pinning down futility with the point of an acid pen" in Waiting for Camilla.
 As well as a novelist, Lady Elizabeth was a contributor to various magazines including Encounter.
 In 1958 she translated Carl Zuckmayer's 1955 drama Das kalte Licht (The Cold Night) from German to English.
 Her works were praised by The Times Literary Supplement and the New Statesman.
 She would write while staying in a cottage in Dorset next to an apple orchard.

 Personal life

 Lady Elizabeth was an art collector, collecting works by Graham Sutherland, Sir Sidney Nolan, Frank Auerbach, and Michael Andrews.
 She inherited a large collection of paintings and other art objects from her father's collection, and also was an amateur painter herself, painting country scenery and sketching portraits of her friends.

 She described herself as a socialist and as an agnostic, but remained politically neutral if not conservative in practice.
 She never married, and built a house in the South of France with her friend Anne Balfour-Fraser.
 An alcoholic, she went to live with the shipping heiress Charlie Delmas in Mougins while she recovered.

 Lady Elizabeth owned a flat in Battersea, where she spent the last years of her life.
 She died in London on 10 January 2006.

+A film about her life, The Honourable Rebel, was released in 2015.